Jiefang CA-30: History

-In 1973 the firm designed and produced an all new 60 tonfi (empty) original dump truck model called the Jiefang CA-390; much of it was inspired by former large Russian dump trucks such as the largest BELAZ and MOAZ models of the 1970s.
+In 1973 the firm designed and produced an all new 60-ton (empty) original dump truck model called the Jiefang CA-390; much of it was inspired by former large Russian dump trucks such as the largest BELAZ and MOAZ models of the 1970s.
 The then large Jiefang CA-390 was powered with a Chinese Chingfa C2956 V12 720 PS diesel engine that produced enough power to match several other similar dump trucks at that time.
 Its production was targeted as a quarry and mine vehicle, these are designed to carry 105 tonnes of material.
 Its use was widespread in China during the 1970s and 1980s.
 This was also the biggest original road vehicle ever made in China at the time.
 Production ended some time in the late 1970s; some were still in use in the mid-2010s.

-Later FAW JMC or also known as Jiefang Motor Company also manufactured under licence from the Mitsubishi Motors of Japan, the former original Japanese Mitsubishi Fuso F-Series heavy lorry 1980s-1990s model range with some minor changes but powered by modern Chinese made running gear & mechanicals for the Asian/Oriental market and it is now one of China's most important and successful heavy vehicle manufacturers and JMC has cooperated and worked closely with Mitsubishi Heavy Industries or MHI of Japan ever since.
+Later FAW JMC or also known as Jiefang Motor Company also manufactured Mitsubishi Fuso F-Series heavy lorry 1980s-1990s model range under licence from the Mitsubishi Motors of Japan with some minor changes including it being powered by modern Chinese made running gear & mechanicals for the Asian/Chinese market and it is now one of China's most important and successful heavy vehicle manufacturers and JMC has cooperated and worked closely with Mitsubishi Heavy Industries or MHI of Japan ever since.